HMPO/hmpo-form-wizard/CONTRIBUTING.md

 ## Raising bugs

-When raising bugs please explain the issue in good detail and provide a guide to how to replicate it.
+When reporting an issue, please include as much detail as possible to help us recreate, discuss, and resolve the problem.
+Here are some guidelines to follow:

+1. Describe the Issue: Provide a clear and concise description of the issue.
+Include any error messages, unexpected behavior, and steps to reproduce the problem.

+2. Environment Details: Specify the environment in which the issue occurred.
+This includes:

+   * Operating System (e.g., Windows 10, macOS Big Sur, Ubuntu 20.04)
+   * Browser and version (if applicable)
+   * Node.js version (if applicable)
+   * Any other relevant software versions

+3. Minimal Reproducer: To help us understand and fix the issue faster, please create a minimal reproducer repository.
+This should be a small, self-contained example that demonstrates the problem.
+Include:

+    * A link to the minimal reproducer repository
+    * Detailed reproduction instructions
+    * Any notes on the environment setup

+4. Additional Context: If there are any other details that might help us understand the issue better, please include them.
+This could be related issues, screenshots, or logs.

-When describing the bug it's useful to follow the format:
+When describing the bug it's also useful to follow the format:

 * what you did
 * what you expected to happen